 The Jamf Self Service for macOS application allows users to browse and install configuration profiles, Mac App Store apps, and books.
 Users can also run policies and third-party software updates via patch policies, as well as access webpages using bookmarks.

 You can make the following items available in Self Service and customize how they are displayed to users:

 In addition, you can make bookmarks available in Self Service to give users easy access to webpages directly from the application.

-Self Service Mobile for iOS allows you to distribute configuration profiles, apps, and eBooks to iOS devices for users to install.
+Jamf Self Service for iOS allows you to distribute configuration profiles, apps, and books to iOS devices for users to install.
 Users tap Self Service to browse and install items using an intuitive interface.

-There are two kinds of Self Service for iOS devices: the Self Service Mobile app and the Self Service web clip.
-The Self Service Mobile app can be installed on devices with iOS 7 or later.
-By default, Self Service Mobile is installed on all managed mobile devices except Apple TV devices and personally owned devices.
+There are two kinds of Self Service for iOS devices: the Jamf Self Service app and the Self Service web clip.
+The Self Service app can be installed on devices with iOS 7 or later.
+By default, Self Service is installed on all managed mobile devices except Apple TV devices and personally owned devices.

-Self Service Mobile for iOS is available for free from the App Store.
+Jamf Self Service for iOS is available for free from the App Store.